English Literature and Creative Writing

 Over the course of the year students visit London’s many thriving cultural venues, such as Tate Britain and Tate Modern, The Globe Theatre, the Victoria & Albert Museum of Childhood, and Poetry Unplugged at the Poetry Cafe.

-Creative Writing and English Literature Extended Degree (including Foundation Year) - BA (Hons)
+Creative Writing and English Literature (including foundation year) - BA (Hons)